Nicolas Vincent

-Nicolas Vincent (baptized Ignace-Nicolas; 11 April 1769 – 31 October 1844), known also as Tsaouenhohoui, meaning "one who plunges things into the water," or Tsawenhohi, meaning "he who sees clearly," was the Grand Chief of the Hurons of Lorette from 1811 to 1844.
-He was the last Huron chief to bear the name Tsaouenhohoui.
+Nicolas Vincent (abt.
+1769 – 31 October 1844), known also as Tsaouenhohoui, meaning "one who plunges things into the water," or Tsa8enhohi, meaning "he who sees clearly," was the Grand Chief of the Wendat of Lorette from 1811 to 1844.
+He was the last Wendat chief to bear the name Tsaouenhohoui.
 In 2001, he was listed as a Person of National Historic Significance for having "elevated the position of Grand Chief to an unprecedented level of respectability".

+Notes: He was not born on April 11, 1769, as several “sources” suggest, since the child born on that date, Ignace-Nicolas, died shortly after his birth, on December 20.